jenniferunguyen/jenniferunguyen.github.io/blog/invariants.md

 We have (number of reds) mod 2 = 1 for all steps.

 Invariants are properties that are always true.
 Using them to determine the normal form follows the understanding that the invariant must hold true for the normal form as well as what we started with.
 We know that our ARS reduces the number of red until it is no longer possible to reduce anymore, meaning there is only one red.
 We also know that the invariant on the (number of reds) mod 2 works.
 As you can see, we can predict the normal form using this invariant.
 Without working it out, we know that starting with 4 red, our normal form is 0 red.
 With an odd number of red, our normal form is 1 red.

+Invariants are not limited to ARS.
+Invariants are can be seen with object oriented programming as well.
+They can be used to check the errors in instances of a class.
+Using an example from [Class Invariants](http://people.cs.aau.dk/~normark/oop-csharp/html/notes/contracts_themes-class-inv-sect.html), a class for a circular list has an invariant where a list with at least one instance would always be circular.